Resources

 Gliding Stars (Adaptive Ice-Skating Program)

 The Gliding Stars organization provides individuals with disabilities the opportunity to increase their personal potential through development of ice skating skills in a regular program of instruction and practice in their own local community, culminating in the demonstration of those skills publicly in an end-of-season on-ice choreographed performance, which itself serves as a source of motivation, teamwork, increased self-esteem and the ‘magic’ that results from transcending one’s barriers in order to accomplish one’s dreams.
+Gliding Stars program runs September to April, Mondays 5:30 to 7:00 at Mercyhurst Ice Center.
+2025 End of year show is April 5th at 7:00pm.

 Phone: (814) 882-6926